Search

 There are currently no marketable processes available for recovering rare earths on a grand scale.
 This can be put down to the fact that, for the most part, the volumes installed in the products are very small, making recycling financially unviable.

 We took a closer look at a number of technology metals to put together some facts and figures for you.
-This included examining their general recyclability as well as topics such as material streams in production processes and the origins of the waste that is used to source these raw materials.
+Including detailed info about gold, silver, palladium and neodymium.

 Gold